 Europe is the second smallest continent, the smallest being Australia.
 Its area, including the islands around the coast, is about 10 million square kilometers.

+Europe is often described as a “peninsula of peninsulas.”
+A peninsula is a piece of land surrounded by water on three sides.
 It is roughly three times the size of India and smaller than China.

 Location of Europe

 - A large part lies in the temperate zone as it stretches from 35°N to 80°N latitude.